Annotation Queues¶

 | JSONL | One JSON object per line, suitable for programmatic processing |

 The export includes the item details, reviewer, and all annotation field values.
+It also includes flagged items that have no reviewer annotations, so every flagged item appears in the export regardless of review status.

 Managing Assignees¶